Affirmations an introduction

 Summer of 69

 Let’s take a trip back in time to the early 2000s.
-I was in Our Lady and St Patrick’s College Knock and being a hormonal teenager.
-I had sex on the brain 24/7.
+I was in Our Lady and St Patrick’s College Knock and a hormonal teenager.
+To put it less delicately, I had sex on the brain 24/7.

 It was a time before the widely available internet.
-There was the “family computer” so access to porn wasn’t instantaneous the way it is now.
-Back then, we had to make do with the Channel 5 Friday night movie (The Ups and Downs of a Handyman is a classic, the policeman falls over).
+There was the “family computer” with 56k dial up.
+So access to naughty website wasn’t instantaneous the way it is now.
+The most a horny teen could hope for was some soft core Shannon Tweed film Channel 5 on a Friday night.

-Due to my perpetual horniness, I saw sex everywhere; I saw the number 69 as having great significance.
+Due to my perpetual horniness, I saw something sexual wherever I looked.
+In particular I saw the number 69 as having great significance.

 I would consistently see the number 69, and it had to mean something, didn’t it?
+Otherwise I wouldn’t keep seeing it.
+I saw it everywhere.
 It got to the point that friends would point out the number out to me.

 The joke became 69 would follow me everywhere except the bedroom.
 Was I being followed around by this number?